-The focus is to continue the development of educational initiatives in narrative medicine, medical history, literature and theatre, enriching the culture of care at Cleveland Clinic.
+The focus is to continue the development of educational initiatives in narrative medicine, medical history, literature and theater, enriching the culture of care at Cleveland Clinic.
 Please use the links below to see descriptions of some of our work with them.

 We are delighted to announce that the Cleveland Foundation has provided a generous grant to support the Program in Medical Humanities.

-The Healthy Cleveland Story Center will bring the work of medical humanities into communities through qualitative investigation and creative arts-based projects focused on stories of health and wellbeing.
+The Healthy Cleveland Story Center will bring the work of medical humanities into communities through qualitative investigation and creative arts-based projects focused on stories of health and well-being.

 Call Medical Humanities at 216.444.8720

 We're here to answer your questions.

 Send Mail to Medical Humanities

 9500 Euclid Avenue, NA24

 Cleveland, Ohio 44195